-Mr. Bernie Ting Wai-cheung, aged 56, was appointed as a Non-executive Director of the Company in July 2010.
+Mr. Bernie Ting Wai-cheung, aged 57, was appointed as a Non-executive Director of the Company in July 2010.
 He was appointed as a director of Kader Industrial Company Limited since July 2010.
-He is the Director and General Manager of Qualidux Industrial Company Limited.
 He studied Mechanical Engineering at the University of Toronto, Canada.
 He obtained his MBA at Worcester Polytechnic Institute in the USA.
 He briefly worked in a manufacturing company in Canada.
 He is now working at Qualidux Industrial Company Limited as the Director and General Manager.
 Mr. Ting has not held any directorship in other listed public companies in the last three years.

 Mr. Ting is the Honorary President of Hong Kong Toys Council under the auspices of the Federations of Hong Kong Industries.
 He became the Vice President of International Council of Toys Industries (ICTI) in 2009 to 2015 and has become the President of Asian Committee of Toy Industries since May 2018.
-As part of his public duties in Hong Kong, he was the Chairman of Hong Kong Q-Mark Council (from 2011 to 2021).
+As part of his public duties in Hong Kong, he was the Chairman of Hong Kong Q-Mark Council from 2011 to 2021.
 He is the Vice Chairman of The Hong Kong Standards and Testing Centre Limited.
 He is the Director of Hong Kong Certification Centre Limited.
 He is the Vice Chairperson of "CreateSmart Initiative" Vetting Committee.
 Mr. Ting is the Vice President of The Hong Kong Plastics Manufacturers Association Limited.
-He has been appointed by the Financial Secretary of the Hong Kong Special Administrative Region as member of Standing Committee on Company Law Reform since 1 February 2019.
+He has been appointed by the Financial Secretary of the HKSAR as member of Standing Committee on Company Law Reform since 1 February 2019.
 He has been appointed by the Secretary for Innovation and Technology as a member of the Accreditation Advisory Board since November 2020.
 On 1 January 2021, the Secretary for Commerce and Economic Development has appointed Mr. Ting as a member of the Hong Kong Export Credit Insurance Corporation Advisory Board.
 He contributes his spare time to community service through Rotary Club of Hong Kong South.